byu-oit/core-admissions-architecture/doc/architecture/adr/0002-segregation-of-data-between-ces-profile-and-core-admissions.md

 ## Consequences

 - Student owned data is shared only with the student's consent
-- Each institution's decision processing system will keep some data that is used by all institutions in their own decision processing system, hence duplicating the data.
+- Each institution's decision processing system will keep some data that is used by all institutions, hence duplicating the data.
 - Admission decisions will be pushed from each institution's decision processing system back to the Core Admissions system.
 - Each institution, during the onboarding process, will need to access the Core Admissions and CES Profile systems to get a complete picture of the new student.
+- Each institution's decision processing system will call the Core Admissions and CES Profile systems to get the individual views of an applicant.